Kong/docs.konghq.com/app/_src/gateway/production/networking/troubleshoot-tls.md

 ```sh
 Error: [PostgreSQL error] failed to retrieve PostgreSQL server_version_num: unsupported protocol
 ```
 The server and client versions are not in sync.
-Please check the version that the PostgreSQl server is using and adjust the {{site.base_gateway}} version accordingly.
+Check the version that the PostgreSQL server is using and adjust the {{site.base_gateway}} version accordingly.